 At this stage, you'll need to provide a public link to your app build or upload your APK file.
 You can also drag and drop the file.

 Step 6.
 Select Your Audience

 Use a saved audience or create from scratch.
-Indicate the number of participants you'd like for this study and indicate your demographic preferences.
-For app tests, participants can use a tablet or smartphone.
+Indicate the number of contributors you'd like for this study and indicate your demographic preferences.
+For app tests, contributors can use a tablet or smartphone.

 Step 7.
 Build your test plan

 You can use a saved test plan, or create from scratch.

 First, provide basic instructions to help testers get in the right frame of mind.
 For example, "pretend you're shopping for a birthday gift for your mother," or "you took photos at a party and you want to share them with your friends."

 Pro Tip: Feel free to add the following as your last task: "Please record yourself deleting the app from your device."

 After contributors finish recording their session, they'll see a pop-up questionnaire with 1 - 4 questions requiring a written response.
 You can use the default questions that are included with every test or write your own.